Rosé (singer): 2023–present: Solo activities and Rosie

 On 22 November, Rosé pre-released her album's second single "Number One Girl".
 It was announced on 25 November that she signed a global publishing administration deal with Warner Chappell Music.
 Rosé's debut studio album Rosie was released on 6 December 2024, alongside its third single "Toxic Till the End".
 Rosie debuted at number three on the Billboard 200, for which she earned a Guinness World Record as the highest-charting female K-pop artist on the chart.
 It also debuted at number four on the UK Albums Chart, making Rosé the first female K-pop soloist with a top-five album in the United Kingdom.
 In Australia, Rosie debuted at number two on the ARIA Albums Chart and became the highest charting album by a female K-pop soloist on the chart.
 Meanwhile, "Toxic Till the End" debuted at number 15 on the Billboard Global 200 and number six on the Global Excl.
 US, earning Rosé her third top-ten hit on the latter chart.

 In 2025, Rosé withdrew from the Korea Music Copyright Association, which marked the first departure by a major K-pop artist from the association in 22 years.
 Her contract with the organisation was subsequently terminated on 31 January 2025.
 On 1 May, Rosé was announced as part of the lineup of artists featured on F1 the Album, the soundtrack album to the 2025 sports action drama film F1.
 Her song "Messy" was released as the album's second single on 8 May.
 On 27 June, Rosé and Alex Warren released "On My Mind" as the third single of the latter's debut album You'll Be Alright, Kid.

-At the 2025 MTV Video Music Awards on 7 September, Rosé became the first K-pop act in history to win the VMA for Song of the Year with "Apt."
+At the 2025 MTV Video Music Awards on 7 September, Rosé became the first K-pop act in history to win the VMA for Song of the Year with "APT."
 The song received three nominations at the 68th Annual Grammy Awards for Best Pop Duo/Group Performance, Record of the Year, and Song of the Year, becoming the most-nominated song by any Korean or K-pop artist in Grammy history and making Rosé the first K-pop artist to receive a nomination for one of the Big Four Grammy awards as a lead artist.
 She received two Guinness World Records as the first K-pop act to be Grammy-nominated for Record of the Year and Song of the Year.
+In September, Rosé signed with the talent agency WME for worldwide representation in her solo music career.
+At the Brit Awards on 28 February 2026, Rosé won International Song of the Year for "APT", becoming the first K-pop artist in history to win at the award ceremony.

+In collaboration with Apple, Rosé is set to release her standalone single "New Trick" on 17 September 2026, with its accompanying music video shot entirely using an iPhone 18 Pro.